tauri-apps/tauri-docs/docs/fr/api/rust/tauri_api/enum.Error.md

 #### `default fn to_string(&self) -> String`

 Converts the given value to a `String`.
-[Read more](https://doc.rust-lang.org/nightly/alloc/string/trait.ToString.html#tymethod.to_string)
+[En savoir plus](https://doc.rust-lang.org/nightly/alloc/string/trait.ToString.html#tymethod.to_string)

 ### `impl<T, U> TryFrom<U> for T where U: Into<T>,`